 Monica is our lead guide and founding partner.

 Monica discovered Forest Therapy after experiencing the healing benefits of the forest first-hand during the Covid-19 pandemic.
+During this global pause, she began to slow down and pay close attention to the ecosystem around her home in Whistler.

 Monica is inspired by the work of Joanna Macy, Chris Johnstone, Robin Wall Kimmerer, Charles Eisenstein and Jon Young.
 She believes that repairing our relationships with nature and community is the work of our times.